SPECIFICATIONS

 Features

-• Main Breaker Coil Control: Offers a 125 V dc output that is used to control the main breaker coil for automatic generator synchronizing.
+- Main Breaker Coil Control: Offers a 125 V DC output that is used to control the main breaker coil for automatic generator synchronization.
 This feature is essential for ensuring the safe and synchronized operation of the generator.

 Installation

-2. Shield Terminal Strip: Immediately to the left of each terminal block, a shield terminal strip is attached to chassis ground.
+- Shield Terminal Strip: Immediately to the left of each terminal block, a shield terminal strip is attached to the chassis ground.
 Ensure that the shield connections are correctly made to minimize electromagnetic interference (EMI) and maintain the integrity of the signals.

 Shaft Voltage AC Test and Sensor Inputs